 Sample Messaging: “The beautiful beaches of X are waiting for you.
 All-inclusive packages are now $X. Book your escape.”

-Finance and technology apps exist to help people make smarter money management decisions and be more productive throughout the day.
+Business and technology apps exist to help people make smarter money management decisions and be more productive throughout the day.
 Realistically speaking though, this is easier said than done.
 People can be notoriously bad at shaking bad habits and often need an extra push or two.
 If your app offers coaching services, financial advice, or premium features that can protect people’s wealth and improve their daily lives, use remarketing to bring these add-ons to light.

 Use Case: Show remarketing ads to people who consistently use your app and could benefit from additional assistance managing their finances or other day-to-day tasks.